 The Entrepreneurship CoP exists to:

-- Elevate the profile of the social scientists within enterprise & entrepreneurship
+- Elevate the profile of the social scientists within enterprise & entrepreneurship, and vice versa

 - Deepen the understanding of social sciences entrepreneurship through the sharing of best practice